createev-games/createev.github.io/games.markdown

 title: Games
 permalink: /games/
 ---
-I develop some fun games using Unity engine, C#, and Adobe Illustrator.
+I develop games using Unity engine, C#, and Adobe Illustrator.
-Ocasionally I participate in Game Jams and share results on itch.io.
+Ocassionally I participate in Game Jams and share results on itch.io.

 <ul>
   {% for game in site.games %}